 Pipeline Strategic Data Tracking System (PSDTS)

 Created in 2019, this is an effort by the Pipeline segment to collect data to support the API Pipeline strategic initiatives.
 The Statistical Services group created a client-based software that is dynamically linked to API through the Internet to collect the data.
 The Statistical Services group maintains the software and handles technical support for the effort.
 Contact Adebukola Adeiya at AdeiyaA@api.org.

 The Survey of Occupational Injuries, Illnesses and Fatalities in the Petroleum Industry (OII)

-The OII is an annual survey that collects data on Petroleum Industry Occupational Injuries, Illnesses, and Fatalities, both within the United States and internationally, as well as for both employees and contract workers.
-Participants are asked to submit data according to the U.S. Bureau of Labor Statistics (BLS) guidelines.
+The OII was an annual survey that collected data on Petroleum Industry Occupational Injuries, Illnesses, and Fatalities, both within the United States and internationally, as well as for both employees and contract workers.
+Participants were asked to submit data according to the U.S. Bureau of Labor Statistics (BLS) guidelines.
 The “Survey of Occupational Injuries, Illnesses, and Fatalities in the Petroleum Industry: Report to Participants” is available only to participating companies and is available through the OII database website.

 An aggregate report is available for purchase through our authorized distributor,.
 Participation was voluntary and the number of participating companies varies from year to year.
 Therefore, the reader should exercise caution when using this data to characterize the performance of the industry as a whole.

 Contact: Lex Rossello at email@example.com.